The Grassic Gibbon Centre

 In the Book and Gift Shop you will find all Lewis Grassic Gibbon's books which are currently in print including limited editions available exclusively from the Centre.
-Also only available from the Centre you will find a double DVD of the BBC's 1970's adaptation of Sunset Song.
 There is also a selection of local crafts and specially designed gifts.

 If required items can be puchased by mail order.

 In the Exhibition visitors can trace Gibbon's life through a selection of story boards, display cases and an audio visual display.